Brother1der/ROV-Source-Code/FLOAT/FLOAT/FloatFrontend/README.md

+__NOTE FROM GRAHAM:__
+THIS WILL NOT WORK WITH THE NEW FLOAT CHIPS.
+They only run micropython, so all of this is useless for rn

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.